 Endophytes colonise plant tissue and remain within the tissue, except that fruiting structures may emerge through the surface of the plant tissue.
 Leaves may be colonised by a variety of fungi within a few weeks of leaf emergence.
 The colonies remain asymptomatic and some in perennial plant parts may have a very long life.

 Endophytic fungi are found in all divisions of fungi so have presumably evolved the association independently on many occasions.
-The most common endophytes are anamorphic members of the Ascomycota, and some are closely related to fungi known to cause disease in plant or animal.
+The most common endophytes are anamorphic members of the Ascomycota, and some are closely related to fungi known to cause disease in plant or animal (especially insect).
 Phylogenetic evidence is used to suggest that some endophytes have evolved from pathogens and for others, vice versa.
 The mechanisms of host recognition and development of colonisation may also be common among closely related endophytic and pathogenic fungi.

 A wide range of plants have now been examined for endophytes, and endophytes have been found in nearly all of them.
 An enormous number of different fungi can be isolated from plants growing in their native habitat.
 Most of the fungi are uncommon and narrowly distributed, taxonomically and geographically.
 However a few fungi are widely distributed with the host, suggesting a long standing, close and mutually beneficial interaction.
 Some fungi are found in many different terrestrial hosts, especially endophytes of crop plants.
 While most information has been gathered from terrestrial ecosystems, fungi are found in algae and seagrasses.
 Just as we know less about marine ecosystems, our understanding of the biology of marine endophytes is extremely limited and will not be discussed further.